influxdata/influxdb-client-js/influxdb-client-apis.gettasksrequest.name.md

 ## GetTasksRequest.name property

-Returns task with a specific name.
+A [task](https://docs.influxdata.com/influxdb/v2.3/reference/glossary/#task) name.
+Only returns tasks with the specified name.
+Different tasks may have the same name.

 <b>Signature:</b>